wrighted/pengullama/README.md

 model to learn more about the relationship between the commit message and the code changes.

+Obviously, nobody wants to tokenize their code before interacting with an LLM, so I will need to bake this into the process somehow.

 The resulting dataset using this strategy is available [here](./datasets/zephyr_tokenized.json).

+### Week 5

+- Cregit for input data, maybe made into a Transformer?
+- Script for comparing different LLM interations.